Electrical pH Meter for Testing Concrete

 If one wants a slab to endure, pH is extremely important at the installation stage.
 However, it also can affect the performance of any adhesives, finishes or flooring materials applied to the concrete slab.
 So not only is a slab’s relative humidity (RH) significant but the pH can be as well.

 Wagner Meters’ pH Meter

 Wagner Meters produces its own Rapid RH® Digital pH Meter for installers who must meet appropriate pH levels in the slab.
 The digital pH meter is a valuable accessory to the Rapid RH® moisture measurement system.
-Slab moisture content and pH are interrelated but, measured separately.
+Slab MC and pH are interrelated but, measured separately.
 Stakeholders need a conclusive assessment of both factors in order to give the “okay” for the finished flooring installation for installations where both measurements are required.
 So, Wagner Meters produces a self-contained pH meter kit so installers can conveniently build pH measurement into overall slab assessment.

 The Rapid RH® portable pH meter includes:

 - Liquid Crystal Display (LCD) of both the pH and temperature of the solution